-DS219 CROSS SECTIONAL & THREE-DIMENSIONAL ANATOMY (2.5 credits/36 clock hours) Presents human anatomy in various planes, and spatial relationships of organs to one another.
-Presents anatomic detail in cross-sectional format in 1 cm thick "slices" of the human body.
-Compares actual anatomical sections with ultrasound, computed topography, and MRI images.
-Prerequisites: Must be enrolled in DMS, DPP, or DMP programs.
+DS219 CROSS SECTIONAL & THREE-DIMENSIONAL ANATOMY (2.5 credits/36 clock hours) This course presents human anatomy in various planes, and spatial relationships of organs to one another.
+Anatomical sections with ultrasound, computed topography, and MRI images are compared.
+Upon completion of the course the student will have an understanding of the spatial relationships and anatomical detail of the body's organs and anatomy when imaging the human body.
+Prerequisite: Must be enrolled in DMS, DPP, or DMP programs.